s1090263/ProgettoTiseniGiri/README.md

 { "key" : [ "Field", "Method's name", "Method's parameters"] }

-Where the key is unique even for the stats; "Field" represents the parameter of the tweet object on which thr user wants to make stats, and it is followed by the name of the method realising a precise stats and its parameters.
+Where the key is unique even for the stats; "Field" represents the parameter of the tweet object on which the user wants to make stats, and it is followed by the name of the method realising a precise stats and its parameters.
 Field parameter can be:

 - Favorites
 - Retweets